 For the carrot cake: in a large bowl, combine oil, 1 cup sugar, 2 eggs and 1 teaspoon vanilla, blending thoroughly.
 Stir in 1 cup flour, baking soda, cinnamon and pinch of salt, mixing well.
 Stir in drained pineapple, carrots, coconut and walnuts.

 Spread 1 1/2 cups carrot cake batter over bottom of prepared pan.
-Drop large spoonfuls of cream cheese batter over carrot cake batter.
+Drop large spoonfuls of cream cheese mixture over carrot cake batter, using approximately 1/2 of the mixture.
 Top with large spoonfuls of remaining carrot cake batter.
-Repeat with remaining cream cheese batter, spreading evenly with a knife.
+Repeat with remaining cream cheese mixture, spreading evenly with a knife.
 (Do not marble with the knife.)

-Bake in preheated 350˚F oven 60 to 65 minutes or until cake is set and cooked through.
-Cool to room temperature and then refrigerate.
+Bake for 60 to 65 minutes or until cake is set and cooked through.
+Cool to room temperature and then refrigerate for several hours or until completely chilled.

 Source: Adapted from Food.com